Universal Credit Advances

 If you are eligible, you can get up to 100 per cent of your estimated Universal Credit payment.

 How to apply

 Use your Universal Credit online account to apply for an advance.

 Once in your online account, you may be directed to contact the Universal Credit Service Centre or to speak to your work coach.

 - have had your partner’s identity checked (if you have a joint Universal Credit claim)

-If you are given an advance, you will be told:
+If you're given an advance, you'll be told: